 Compromised private key — passive interception.
 If a TLS private key is compromised, an attacker positioned on the network path can decrypt all communications.
 This is a direct data breach for any personal data transmitted.
 Revocation should happen immediately, but as discussed in our article on OCSP, revocation effectiveness is limited — the primary response is to rotate the certificate and key immediately, not to rely on revocation to stop ongoing exploitation.

 Fraudulent certificate — active interception.
 If an attacker obtains a certificate for your domain — through CA compromise, domain validation vulnerability, or a misconfigured DNS record — they can intercept communications between users and your service.
 Users see a valid padlock for your domain; the certificate is just not yours.
-This is the scenario Certificate Transparency monitoring is designed to detect.
+This is the scenario certificate transparency monitoring is designed to detect.

 The 72-hour clock

 GDPR Article 33 requires notification to the supervisory authority without undue delay and where feasible no later than 72 hours after becoming aware of a personal data breach.
 The 72-hour window starts when the organisation becomes aware — not when the breach started.
 But investigations need to establish the scope and nature of the breach before notification, which means incident response processes need to work quickly.
+The same 72-hour discipline underpins NIS2 certificate management, so organisations subject to both frameworks can build one process that serves both.

 Certificate-related incidents are particularly prone to delayed detection.
 An expired certificate on an API endpoint that serves a mobile application may go unnoticed for hours if monitoring does not cover that endpoint.
 A weak cipher negotiated with older clients may never generate an obvious alert.
 Establishing that a breach involving in-transit data has occurred often requires reviewing TLS configurations and client connection logs — which takes time if the inventory and tooling are not already in place.